-All paid plans support unlimited email sending, with prices starting from just $15 per month for a basic plan with 1,500 contacts.
-Upgrading to a Pro plan (from $30 per month) unlocks a selection of more advanced features, including automation and smart sending.
+All paid plans support unlimited email sending, with prices starting from just $14/month for an Advanced plan with 1,500 contacts.
+Upgrading to bigger plans unlocks a selection of more advanced features, including automation and smart sending.

 Why Use iContact instead of Mailchimp